LostRhapsody/blackgate/README.md

 ## Upcoming features

+**Tenant-based Authorization Implementation**
+- Restric route access based on tenant ID
+- Include tenants in metrics for tracking
+- Recieve the tenant ID in the client request and validate it during the authentication pipeline

 **Metrics Updates**
 - Update metrics view so we can view ALL the metrics from within a certain window of time.
 - Currently, limited to the last 200 metric logs.
 Useful, but doesn't provide much helpful info for long-term windows.